workspaces for agents

 give the agent a clean room and a task file.

-Almost a year ago I wrote about modern agentic software engineering — everything is text, simple tools composed together.
+Almost a year ago I wrote about modern agentic software engineering — everything is text, simple tools composed together (UNIX philosophy).
 What’s changed since then?
 Better models, better agent harnesses.
-The ideas are the same but the execution actually works now.
-This post covers the first piece: workspaces.
+The ideas are the same but the execution is an order of magnitude more effective today.
+This post covers the first piece that has developed over the past year at Ascend: Agentic Software Engineering (ASE) workspaces.

 My setup starts with $HOME/code — a directory of GitHub orgs, each containing their repos: